 - All require the same Safety at Sea course: The major US offshore races, e.g. Marion to Bermuda, Marblehead to Halifax, Newport Bermuda, etc., now all require the same US Sailing-approved “International Offshore Safety at Sea with Hands-on Training” course to meet their Safety at Sea training requirements.
 Only this course meets the Newport Bermuda Race Safety at Sea training requirements.

 - Simplified crew-training requirement: The Newport Bermuda Race requirement for who on your crew must be trained has been simplified, maximizing flexibility in who gets trained on your crew.
-The requirement is simply 30 percent of the crew, plus the skipper or person in charge (PIC) – see table at bottom.
+The requirement is simply 30 percent of the crew, including the skipper or person in charge (PIC) – see table at bottom.

 - Extended certificate validity: We have made a change to the race safety rules (2020 safety rules are not yet published – you are getting this early).
 Instead of training being valid for five years, we will honor Safety at Sea training for the three consecutive Newport Bermuda Races after the date of your course.
 Therefore, there is no incentive to wait until next fall to get coverage for three races.
 You can do the training NOW.